 - Records in the possession of Darlene Young, covering the years 2004-2012.

 I visited the BYU Library, and copied many of the documents in that collection.
 In August I plan to visit the Utah Historical Society and access those records.
-Darlene showed me her records, and she says she plans on organizing them for archiving.
+Darlene showed me her records, and she plans on organizing them for archiving.

 Based on these records, as well as other sources, I am going to do a series of posts about the history of AML.
 I will start with the founding in 1976, and its earliest years.
 The Utah Historical Society achieves should have the best records on this period, so this post may be altered after I read them.
 There is enough information available, however, to at least make a start of it.